Guide to resume writing - free resume help

 Most people do not understand how to write a resume and this lack of knowledge hurts them badly when they apply for vacant positions.
 This article and the other resources on this website are designed to help you write a resume that sets you apart from the pack.
 To do that, you need to know your audience, understand and communicate your value proposition, describe how you have made an impact, action-pack your resume and create a resume format that's effective.

-Louise Fletcher is the President of Blue Sky Resumes, and author of the eBook, The Complete Guide to Resume Writing.
+Louise Fletcher is the President of Blue Sky Resumes.
 Louise is also Managing Editor and Co-founder of the preeminent careers blog, Career Hub.
 She is a Certified Professional Resume Writer and many of her resumes have been published in the JIST "Expert Resumes" series.
 She has contributed to many online publications including About.com, Monster.com, The Ladders, and Net Temps.